peopledoc/django-formidable/docs/source/deprecations.rst

 ..
     deprecated:: 2.0.0

+To be deprecated in django-formidable 2.0.0

-Support for Django 1.8 & 1.9 will be deprecated in django-formidable 2.0.0.
+* Support for Django 1.8 & 1.9.
+* The Django Formidable project doesn't handle any translatable string anymore.

 From 1.3.0 to 1.4.0
 ===================